ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/using-neon-intrinsics-to-optimize-unity-on-android/3-sample-project.md

 ### Useful structures and components
 StaticCollisionObject is a struct with min/max position of a collision and Intersect(..) function for checking collision with another StaticCollisionObject.
 The min/max positions are only two-dimensional as there is no variation in Y position (the ‘game’ effectively plays out in two dimensions on the XZ plane).

+Note that characters are treated as StaticCollisionObjects when checking collision between characters and walls.
+Collision between walls is never checked because the walls never move.

 DynamicCollisionObject is a struct for storing position and radius of a character.
 It contains a function Intersects(..) for checking collisions with another DynamicCollisionObject (or character).

 Each character is instantiated from the same prefab called _person_.
 The sub-object _capsule_ contains a component called _RandomMovement_ which moves the character in random directions but also contains functions for collision response.